mymonero/mymonero-app-js/README.md

 Contributions by way of [pull request](https://help.github.com/articles/about-pull-requests/) are very welcome, and you will be credited below if your PR is accepted.

 If you would like to contribute, please scan the [architecture notes](./docs/ARCHITECTURE.md) in order to familiarize yourself with the reasons behind the current structure.
-Feel free to create a Github issue if you find any areas of the code which could use more explanation or if you'd like to discuss improvements, report bugs, or ask non-support development/testing-only questions.
+Feel free to create a Github issue if you find any areas of the code which could use more explanation, or if you'd like to discuss improvements, report bugs, or ask non-support development/testing-only questions.
 Questions about the MyMonero technology or how to use the app should generally be asked either on StackExchange, reddit, IRC, or by contacting customer support.

-For background on this project, see [Why we built the native apps](./docs/WHY_NATIVE.md).
+For background on this project, see [Why We Built the Native Apps](./docs/WHY_NATIVE.md).

-There is no specific code styleguide as yet, but we ask that code contributions…
+There is no specific code styleguide yet, but we ask that code contributions…

-* be kept modular or well factored, either platform-agnostic or with platform specified (see [Architecture notes](./docs/ARCHITECTURE.md)),
+* are kept modular or well factored, either platform-agnostic or with platform specified (see [Architecture Notes](./docs/ARCHITECTURE.md)),
-* be written in a clear, understandable, [simple](https://www.infoq.com/presentations/Simple-Made-Easy), and maintainable manner,
+* are written in a clear, understandable, [simple](https://www.infoq.com/presentations/Simple-Made-Easy), and maintainable manner,
 * employ best practices, and
 * are well tested and don't break anything, especially security.

-Aside from that, most everything's fair game.
+Aside from that, almost everything is fair game.

-You may also like to read the unofficial [technology roadmap](./docs/ROADMAP.md) to get a peek at what we're thinking about for the future.
+You may also like to read the unofficial [Technology Roadmap](./docs/ROADMAP.md) to get a peek at what we're thinking about for the future.

 There's also an icebox of ideas, features, improvements, known issues, and other todos waiting to be knocked out.
 (Link coming soon)